LookWAYup tip... |

 The first sense of the word that is shown is the most likely one.
 Other word senses are in order of how commonly the sense is used

 If you lookup a word in a form that is clearly one part of speech, then only word senses with that part of speech are shown.
-For example, "work" is most commonly a noun, however if you look up "worked" LookWAYup will change it to "work" but only show its verb senses.

 Virtually every noun has a "type of" relationship, except for nine "top-level" nouns.
 Can you find them?